kdlovett/keith-website/_posts/journal/2017-02-12-german_words.md

 * Wahrscheinlich... - probably...
 (Wahrscheinlich werde ich nach Abendessen schlafen. - I'll probably sleep after dinner.)

 * Niemals... - At no point, never...
 (Ich hätte an das niemals gedacht. - I would have never thought of that.)

+* wo's langgeht... - what it's all about... what's good...
+(Du sollst ihm sagen, wo's langgeht. - You should tell him what's good.)